JPvRiel/docker-rsyslog/README.md

 - Accept multiple transports (UDP, TCP or RELP).
 - Accept multiple security options (TLS or not).
 - Optionally append useful metadata.
-- File output to a volume.
+- Split and output files to a volume.
-- Forward the messages to other systems, either:
+- Forward the messages to other systems for a few built-in use cases, either:

-  - Downstream syslog servers (e.g. traditional/legacy SIEM).
+  - Downstream syslog servers expecting RFC3164 or RFC5424 (e.g. a SIEM product).
+  - Downstream analytic tools that can handle JSON (e.g. logstash).
   - Kafka (e.g. data analytic platforms like Hadoop).

+- Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)

 The container also supports advanced debug scenarios.